kubernetes/kubernetes/docs/design/volume-snapshotting.md

     * Trigger snapshot:

-        * Loop through SnapshotRequests and trigger create snapshot logic (see below) for any PVCs that have the snapshot-create annotation.
+        * Loop through SnapshotRequests and trigger create snapshot logic (see below) for any PVCs that have the create snapshot annotation.

 * Persist State

-    * Once a snapshot operation completes, write the snapshot ID/timestamp to the PVC Annotations and delete the snapshot-create annotation in the PVC object via the API server.
+    * Once a snapshot operation completes, write the snapshot ID/timestamp to the PVC Annotations and delete the create snapshot annotation in the PVC object via the API server.

 Snapshot operations can take a long time to complete, so the primary controller loop should not block on these operations.
 Instead the reconciler should spawn separate threads for these operations via the operation executor.